opendihu/optimization/BayesianOptimization/nD/README.md

 # General 1D Bayesian Optimization

 ## Description
 Bayesian Optimization is a method to find maxima of blackbox functions with a relatively low number of function evaluations.
-This folder contains the files to maximize a continuous function from R^n to R. Because infinity is hard to compute, the function actually has to be from an interval [a,b]x[c,d]x...x[y,z] to R.
+This folder contains the files to maximize a continuous function from R^n to R. Because infinity is hard to compute, the function actually has to be from an interval [a_1,b_1]x[a_2,b_2]x...x[a_n,b_n] to R.

 ## Dependendcies
 Python: Python 3.10.12